Autodesk Info360 Plant Software | Get Prices & Buy Official Info360 Plant 2025

 View the online public roadmap to confidently adopt Info360 cloud solutions.

-To start with Info360 Plant, log in to Info360.com using your Autodesk account credentials and your company domain name.
+To start with Info360 Plant, login to Info360.com using your Autodesk account credentials and your company domain name.
 Ensure there’s a valid Info360 Plant product subscription for your team on your Autodesk account, and that you are assigned as an Admin.
 Then, create a hub for your team from the Autodesk Account (manage.autodesk.com).
 If multiple teams exist, each requires a hub.
-Once the hub has been created and Info360 Plant activated, you will be redirected to the Info360 Plant page.
+Once the hub is created and Info360 Plant activated, you will be redirected to the Info360 Plant page.

 Autodesk Info360 Plant interoperates with Info360 Insight for operational analytics of water and sewage networks within the Info360 platform.
 Extend your view and analysis upstream and downstream from the treatment facility with an additional subscription to Info360 Insight, enabling use of network analytics and water simulation models for supply and demand flow analysis.